- How do I order a transcript? What is the cost?

 - Am I automatically dropped from a class I have never attended?

-No. Unless you officially drop the course with an Add/Drop form, you will remain enrolled in the class and will receive a detrimental final grade, as well as being charged the appropriate fees, if any, for that class.
+No. Unless you officially drop the course with an Add/Drop form or through the portal, you will remain enrolled in the class and will receive a detrimental final grade, as well as being charged the appropriate tuition and fees, if any, for that class.

 - Where should I start to apply for an Off-Campus study program?